 The Canon Powershot G7 X Mark III offers some excellent new features, that will make it an obvious choice for video.

-Hands on: Canon PowerShot G7 X Mark III review
+Canon PowerShot G7 X Mark III review

 Canon has stuck to a winning formula with the G7 X Mark III, keeping the neat, rectangular, pocket-friendly design of its predecessor but adding much more powerful video capabilities for a new generation of blogging/vlogging enthusiasts.
 The only downsides are the lack of a viewfinder (but maybe you don’t need one?) and the price.